elefthei/dyadic-rust/README.md

+# dyadic-rationals
-# dyadic**dyadic** is a Rust library for performing symbolic algebra with dyadic rational numbers.
+**dyadic-rationals** is a Rust library for performing symbolic algebra with dyadic rational numbers.
 Dyadic rationals, or binary rationals, are numbers that can be expressed as fractions with a power of two as the denominator (e.g., `1/2`, `3/2`, `3/8`).
 These numbers have finite binary representations, making them ideal for precise approximations in computer science and mathematics.

 ### Features